Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ![alt-text](Images/cafe3.png)
 ![alt-text](Images/cafe2.png)

 Creating a new class tab was not a difficult part.
 However, I faced an issue when I tried to pass boolean from one tab to another.
-For example, initially, I declared the boolean variables like this in the StartScreen Tab
+For example, initially, I declared the boolean variables

 ````
 boolean overTokyo = false;
 ````
-This is a boolean variable that identifies mouse over images.
-However, when I tried to bring this boolean at the main project file for mouseClicked() function, there was an error with a message that the boolean is not found.
-After some research, I found out that the boolean should be declared as a "public" to be able to pass over the different tabs, and the boolean that is declared on the main project file is read by other tabs.
-Therefore, when declaring boolean, I used public boolean like this
+in the StartScreen Tab.
+This is a boolean variable that identifies mouse over the images in StartScreen Tab.
+However, when I tried to use this boolean at the main project file for the mouseClicked() function, there was an error with a message saying that the boolean is not found.
+After some research, I found out that the boolean should be declared as a "public" to pass boolean from one class to another.
+I also found out that the boolean that is declared on the main project file can be read by other tabs.
+Therefore, when declaring boolean, I made boolean to be public like this:

 ````
 public boolean overTokyo = false;
 ````
-and to be extra safe, I started to declare all the booleans on the main project file.
+and to be extra safe, I started to declare all the booleans in the main project file.

 ### Processing - Arduino Communication

-Once I started to put Arduino and Processing in communication, I found out that for my previous project, I didn't make the handshake between Processing and Aruino.
+Once I begin to put Arduino and Processing in communication, I found out that for my previous project, I didn't make the handshake between Processing and Aruino.
 So to learn how to make a proper handshake was a challenge.

 ````